This post may contain affiliate links. Please read our disclosure policy.

 Start your night off with a sweet, tangy and fresh Prickly Pear Cocktail.
 As an appetizer Scallop Fritters are sure to impress and they’re perfect because you can reuse the frying oil.
 Every dinner meal needs a fresh crisp salad, and a Handheld Wedge Salad will pair perfectly with this Steak Frites Recipe.
 Finish your evening off with Caramel Apple Bread Pudding.

-Steak Frites Recipe
+Steak Frites FAQ

 Equipment

-- 2 large bowls
+- large mixing bowls

-- baking sheet and paper towels
+- baking sheet

 - small saucepan